 Expenses for Summer Session at CU-Boulder vary, depending on your residency, where you live, and your personal needs and interests.
-The table shows estimated expenses for an undergraduate student taking 6 credit hours in the College of Arts and Sciences during the summer 2013 10-week summer session.
+The table below shows estimated expenses for an undergraduate student taking 6 credit hours in the College of Arts and Sciences during the summer 2015 10-week summer session.

 Note: If you are an undergraduate Colorado resident, this tuition figure assumes that you are eligible for, have applied for, and have authorized the use of the College Opportunity Fund (COF).